CHAMPION316/Riddle-Me-Batman/README.md

 * Clear instruction as to when the game starts and finishes
 * Validation of user inputs
 * Feedback to the user on their input to the game

+### Expectations
+* I expect to know that it is my game based on a username
+* I expect to know when the game starts and finishes
+* I expect to have the option of reading the rules or not
+* I expect not to be able to make any typing errors
+* I expect feedback on performance